JiheeSon/EcommerceApp/README.md

 ## 💻Technologies
 - SharedPref to save data of login details
-- SQLite to save the use details
-- MVP as acchitecture of app
+- MVP as achitecture of app
 - Volley to request API of app
 - Glide for fetching product images
 - Material design